heyjulieh/react-todo-walkthrough-jquery/sprints/Sprint3.md

 There are a lot of choices for which AJAX tools to use.
 Options include:

-- [Axios](https://github.com/mzabriskie/axios), a promise-based HTTP client for the browser and node.
+- [Axios](https://github.com/mzabriskie/axios), a Promise-based HTTP client for the browser and node.

 - [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), a new vanilla JavaScript web API available through most browsers